dgtized/stack-mitosis/README.md

 stack-mitosis will restart the staging application using a provided script, and then delete the `old-` prefixed tree.

+# Install

+After installing a JDK, follow the [clojure install instructions](https://clojure.org/guides/getting_started) for your environment to ensure `clj` and `clojure` are in path.

 # Credentials

 Stack mitosis uses [aws-api](https://github.com/cognitect-labs/aws-api) to